learn-monogame/learn-monogame.github.io/docs/tutorial/infinite-background-shader/README.md

 _s.Begin(samplerState: SamplerState.LinearWrap);
 ```

+---

 In the last tutorial, we were drawing the texture in world coordinates and bringing the coordinates back into the homogeneous coordinate system using matrix math.
-This time, we'll do something different, we'll draw a rectangle that covers the whole viewport, transform that into homogenous coordinates.
+This time, we'll do something different, we'll draw a rectangle that covers the whole viewport and transform that into homogenous coordinates.

 ```csharp
 _s.Draw(_background, GraphicsDevice.Viewport.Bounds, Color.White);